• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 At Invesp, we combine other forms of qualitative and quantitative data, basically the conversion framework and analytics, with our heuristic evaluations for two major reasons:

-• To remove the guesswork; where each problem we uncover during a heuristic evaluation is validated by analytics.
+• To remove the guesswork, where each problem we uncover during a heuristic evaluation is validated by analytics.

 Our methodology has three main phases:

 • 2.
-Discussion: together, the group of experts go through the point of entry of the site until an order confirmation page or a submission of a form.
+Discussion: together, the group of experts goes through the point of entry of the site until an order confirmation page or a submission of a form.
 By using the Conversion Framework, the experts evaluate whether there are any issues for immediate fixes or further research and consideration by the team.

 When to Use Heuristic Evaluation